Grumpy Finance Trading 8.6% Higher This Week (GRUMPY)

-Grumpy Finance (CURRENCY:GRUMPY) traded 2.4% higher against the US dollar during the one day period ending at 21:00 PM ET on December 6th.
-Grumpy Finance has a total market cap of $3.17 million and $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
-One Grumpy Finance coin can now be bought for $0.0000 or 0.00000000 BTC on exchanges.
-During the last week, Grumpy Finance has traded 8.6% higher against the US dollar.
+Grumpy Finance (CURRENCY:GRUMPY) traded 2.4% higher against the dollar during the 1-day period ending at 22:00 PM E.T. on December 13th.
+In the last week, Grumpy Finance has traded up 8.6% against the dollar.
+One Grumpy Finance coin can now be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Grumpy Finance has a total market capitalization of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.